fritzrehde/watchbind/README.md

 This means you can run a command like
 ```
-watchbind --bind "enter:notify-send \$LINE" ls
+watchbind --bind "enter:notify-send \$LINES" ls
 ```
 and the environment variable `$LINE` will contain the line the cursor is currently on.

 But note that
 ```
-watchbind --bind "enter:notify-send $LINE" ls
+watchbind --bind "enter:notify-send $LINES" ls
 ```
-will not work as expected, because `$LINE` will be replaced in the shell you are running the `watchbind` command from.
+will not work as expected, because `$LINES` will be replaced in the shell you are running the `watchbind` command from.